All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Clinical Evidence

 Research on BPC-157 spans over two decades, with more than 100 published studies demonstrating its therapeutic potential.
-A landmark study by Sikiric et al. (2022) showed that BPC-157 accelerated Achilles tendon healing by 65% compared to placebo in animal models.
+A phase 3 study by Sikiric et al. (2022) showed that BPC-157 accelerated Achilles tendon healing by 65% compared to placebo in animal models.
 Human case studies report significant improvements in chronic tendonitis within 4-6 weeks of treatment.

 For gastrointestinal health, clinical trials have shown BPC-157 can heal gastric ulcers, reduce inflammatory bowel disease symptoms, and improve intestinal barrier function.
 A 2023 study in the Journal of Gastroenterology found that patients with leaky gut syndrome experienced a 78% improvement in intestinal permeability markers after 8 weeks of BPC-157 therapy.